ACMI commission: Stuck in the Middle With You

 This landmark moving image work is directed by award-winning filmmaker Matthew Bate and ex-Chunky Move artistic director Gideon Obarzanek, whose previous short docu-drama collaboration, I Want To Dance Better At Parties, won the Dendy Award for Best Short Film at the Sydney Film Festival (2014).

-Stuck in the Middle With You can be viewed in Screen Worlds, our permanent exhibition about the moving image.
-The work was first on show at ACMI from 5 Mar to 14 Mar, 2016.
+Stuck in the Middle With You was first shown at ACMI from 5 -14 March, 2016.

 About the creator